What

 - Can be used at both individual and group level.

-- To be able to change in facilitation style towards autonomous modes
+- To be able to change in intervention style towards autonomous modes

 requires shifts in behavior, values and skills.